yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 #### Link protocol traffic

 A link protocol message is a control message which can be sent between two nodes which are directly peered.
-It is link-scoped - that is, it should never be onto another link or peer.
+It is link-scoped - that is, it should never be forwarded onto another link or peer.

 The payload (field 3) is encrypted **twice**: